aws-samples/aurora-postgresql-pgvector/apgpgvector-streamlit/README.md

 To install the GenAI Q&A with pgvector and Amazon Aurora PostgreSQL App, please follow these steps:

+1. Clone the repository to your local machine.

-1. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB details.
+2. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB details.
 If you don't have one, create a new access token on HuggingFace's website - [HuggingFace](https://huggingface.co/settings/tokens).
 Your .env file should like the following:
 ```
 HUGGINGFACEHUB_API_TOKEN=<<access_token>>